jjuris/juris.sk/content/Project/museums-and-galleries-information-terminal-network/index.md

 ---
-title: Secure Kiosk Network for Vysočina Museums and Galleries
+title: Secure Kiosk Network for Vysocina Museums and Galleries
 date: 2013-12-11
 ---